 •Attend the scheduled Adult Confirmation Sessions on a regular basis and fulfill the requirements outlined at these sessions.

-Candidates for Confirmation must have a sponsor, an adult, confirmed and practicing Catholic, other than the candidates’ parents.
+Each candidate for Confirmation must have a sponsor, a confirmed practicing catholic, other than the candidates’ parents.
 Godparents are ideal sponsors for Confirmation completes Baptism to practice Catholicism in adulthood.
 Generally, a sponsor has the same gender of the teen, because a sponsor is a companion of journey.

 The effect of Confirmation is similar to Pentecost: